lunar-shadow/course-site-generator/README.md

 1. **Clone the Repository**: Clone this repository to your local machine.

 2. **Prepare Your Course Files**: Organize your video files into sections within a directory.
-Ensure that the directory structure follows the correct numbering format (e.g., "1.
-Section - One", "2.
-Section - Two", etc.), and each video file is numbered accordingly (e.g., "1.
-Video One.mp4", "2.
-Video Two.mp4", etc.).
+Ensure that the directory structure follows the correct numbering format e.g.
+    ```
+    1. Section One
+        1. Video One.mp4
+        2. Video Two.mp4
+    2. Section Two
+        1. Video One.mp4
+        2. Video Two.mp4
+    ```

 3. **Generate the Course Site**: Run the start_service.py script to generate the HTML site.
 This script will automatically create an index.html file based on your organized course files.